bcjaeger/table.glue/README.md

 ### Summary

 - `table_glue` applies a general rounding convention to all numeric data that are supplied in the input string.

 - The goal is to combine the clean syntax of `glue()` with a convenient and generally acceptable rounding specification.

 Hopefully, most of your rounding needs will be met without going any further than this.
 However, the rabbit hole does go deeper.
 Let’s say you don’t like the default rounding specification and you want to make your own.
-You can do that\!
+You can do that!

 ``` r